Climate and Cryosphere Hazards

 |Jennifer Davis (M.Sc.
 UAF)||Temperature-index modeling of mass balance and runoff in the Valdez Glacier catchment in 2012 and 2013|

-- CCHP and partners (USGS and UW) acquire end-of-winter radar-derived snow water equivalent (SWE) measurements on glaciers in central and south-central Alaska for the fifth consecutive year.
+- CCHP and partners (USGS and UW) continue to acquire end-of-winter radar-derived snow water equivalent (SWE) measurements on glaciers in central and south-central Alaska.

 Topics of Investigation